tanvir-git/odoo-documentation/content/applications/sales/subscriptions/configuration/subscription_templates.rst

 .. image:: subscription_templates/creation-of-subscription-templates.png
   :align: center
-  :alt: Create your own subscription templates on Odoo Subscriptions
+  :alt: Create your own subscription templates on CoquiAPPs Subscriptions

 For each template, you can also choose if you want your customers to be able to close their subscriptions or not.
 If enabled, you can set an *Automatic closing* limit and specify the